strategio-tech/fp-sim7-keyboard-warriors/README.md

 ## Features:
  - User authentication and authorization
- - Video upload and management
+ - Video watching and upload
- - Video browsing and searching by level, duration, or style
+ - Video browsing and searching by difficulty, category, or title
- - Personalized playlist creation
  - Rating and commenting on videos
  - Community engagement and connection